sunfishcode/wasm-reference-manual/WebAssembly.md

 > This instruction differs from the conditional or ternary operator, eg.
 `x?y:z`, in some languages, in that it's not short-circuiting.

+> This instruction is similar to a "conditional move" in other languages and is meant to have similar performance properties.

 #### Call

 | Mnemonic    | Immediates     | Signature                      | Families | Opcode |